IMEU, Apr 17, 2008

 Today, there are more than 4 million registered Palestinian refugees worldwide.
 The Nakba is a root cause of the ongoing conflict between Israel and the Palestinians.
 Israel's denial of its expulsion of the Palestinians and seizure of their homes and properties for Jewish use continues to inflict pain and to generate resistance among Palestinians today.

 Read more untold stories.

-Home > News & Analysis > Analysis > Untold stories: Mahira Dajani
+Home > Palestine in Focus > People > Untold stories: Mahira Dajani